MEHRAN-DEV-AI/TELCO-CUSTOMER-CHURN-PREDICTION/README.md

 # TELCO-CUSTOMER-CHURN-PREDICTION

+# Direct Access To The Notebook
+[CLICK HERE](https://nbviewer.org/github/MEHRAN-DEV-AI/TELCO-CUSTOMER-CHURN-PREDICTION/blob/main/telco-customer-analysis.ipynb) TO SEE THE NOTEBOOK DIRECTLY.

 ## OVERVIEW
 IN THIS PROJECT , YOU WILL FIND THE ANALYIS OF TELCO CHURN DATASET AND ALSO THE DATA MODELING FOR PREDICTION OF THE CUSTOMERS CHURN.